Marc Benioff Sells 20,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Tuesday, June 15th, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The shares were sold at an average price of $243.51, for a total transaction of $4,870,200.00.

-Several large investors have recently bought and sold shares of the company.
-RFG Advisory LLC grew its stake in shares of salesforce.com by 4.5% during the 1st quarter.
-RFG Advisory LLC now owns 1,108 shares of the CRM provider’s stock worth $235,000 after purchasing an additional 48 shares during the period.
-Opal Wealth Advisors LLC grew its stake in salesforce.com by 4.2% in the 1st quarter.
-Opal Wealth Advisors LLC now owns 1,212 shares of the CRM provider’s stock valued at $257,000 after acquiring an additional 49 shares during the last quarter.
-Northern Oak Wealth Management Inc. grew its stake in salesforce.com by 13.6% in the 4th quarter.
-Northern Oak Wealth Management Inc. now owns 417 shares of the CRM provider’s stock valued at $93,000 after acquiring an additional 50 shares during the last quarter.
-Aldebaran Financial Inc. lifted its holdings in salesforce.com by 0.7% in the 1st quarter.
-Aldebaran Financial Inc. now owns 7,564 shares of the CRM provider’s stock valued at $1,603,000 after purchasing an additional 50 shares in the last quarter.
-Finally, Naples Global Advisors LLC lifted its holdings in salesforce.com by 4.1% in the 1st quarter.
-Naples Global Advisors LLC now owns 1,265 shares of the CRM provider’s stock valued at $268,000 after purchasing an additional 50 shares in the last quarter.
-75.65% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Signature Wealth Management Group increased its holdings in shares of salesforce.com by 15.8% during the second quarter.
+Signature Wealth Management Group now owns 6,010 shares of the CRM provider’s stock valued at $1,468,000 after purchasing an additional 818 shares during the period.
+Tran Capital Management L.P. grew its holdings in salesforce.com by 5.3% during the second quarter.
+Tran Capital Management L.P. now owns 245,082 shares of the CRM provider’s stock worth $59,866,000 after acquiring an additional 12,348 shares during the period.
+IFM Investors Pty Ltd grew its holdings in salesforce.com by 24.0% during the second quarter.
+IFM Investors Pty Ltd now owns 122,898 shares of the CRM provider’s stock worth $30,020,000 after acquiring an additional 23,762 shares during the period.
+Compagnie Lombard Odier SCmA grew its holdings in salesforce.com by 1,256.8% during the second quarter.
+Compagnie Lombard Odier SCmA now owns 216,975 shares of the CRM provider’s stock worth $53,004,000 after acquiring an additional 200,983 shares during the period.
+Finally, HBW Advisory Services LLC grew its holdings in salesforce.com by 9.5% during the second quarter.
+HBW Advisory Services LLC now owns 19,137 shares of the CRM provider’s stock worth $4,675,000 after acquiring an additional 1,665 shares during the period.
+75.65% of the stock is currently owned by institutional investors.

 About salesforce.com